rexpeters88/leaflet-challenge/README.md

 External Resources:

 Dependencies such as Leaflet, D3.js, and Marker Cluster libraries are loaded via external CDNs.
 These resources are not hosted within the repository but are critical for the application's functionality.

+Sources
+The implementation and styling of the legend were supported by the Xpert Learning Assistant, which was used to organize its layout, functionality, and associated CSS.
+This assistance ensured a professional and user-friendly presentation of map data.